ErikBrorsson/MVDet/eriks_readme.md

 Test, Loss: 0.007522, Precision: 2.6%, Recall: 39.1,    Time: 33.777
 where the first line gets the result from evaluatedetection.py, which uses NMS and hungarian algorithm for matching, while the second line simply sets as cls_thres
 and computes precision and recall without nms or hungarian algorithm.
 Typically, many pixels/squares exceed  the cls_thres, resulting in many false positives.

+### 9/7
+There was a bug in the code, resulting in the source camera matrices where used also when training on target data in the UDA setting.
+This resulted in bad pseudo-labels, as seen in 2024-07-05_15-21-12-552959 .
+After fixing this, the pseudo-labels makes more sense: 2024-07-08_18-12-16-463172 .
+Also, the test scores during training/test are the same now.
+So a lot of progress today!

+How are predictions outside the platform treated?
+Are they simply ignored or do they lead to lower precision since they are not in the labels?
+Any good UDA technique is probably expected to detect the pedestrians outside the region of interest as humans, so I think that they should be ignored in the evaluation.
+Or perhaps it is okay to supervise the target domain not to predict pedestrians in this region, for fair evaluation?